sbt/sbt-osgi/README.rst

 - *OsgiKeys.privatePackage*: Values for *Private-Package* header, default is *OsgiKeys.bundleSymbolicName* plus ".*"
 - *OsgiKeys.requireBundle*: Values for *Require-Bundle* header, default is the empty sequence
 - *OsgiKeys.additionalHeaders*: Map of additional headers to be passed to BND, default is the empty sequence
+- *OsgiKeys.embeddedJars*: A list of jars to embed inside the bundle.
+Jars are automatically added to *Bundle-Classpath*.

 Mailing list